Skip to content

 What is a code template?

-For instance, the authors of this course provide the Cookiecutter MLOps Package for free to quickly generate new MLOps Projects based on the principles described in this course.
-This section explains how to leverage similar code templates and adapt them for your organization.
+For instance, the authors of this course provide the Cookiecutter MLOps Package, which scaffolds new MLOps projects based on the principles taught here.
+This section explains how to leverage and adapt such templates for your own work.

 Cookiecutter

-Cookiecutter is a widely-used tool in the Python community for creating project templates.
-It uses a straightforward command-line interface to generate new projects from user-defined templates.
+Cookiecutter is the industry standard for scaffolding projects in the Python ecosystem.
+It uses a simple command-line interface to generate a new project from a template.

 Cruft